General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

-In the higher post-Newtonian approximations the multipole moments have no matter-compact support and are expressed by means of more complicated functionals \cite{lrb}.
-Radiative approximation of the {\it canonical} metric tensor reveals that a contribution of tails of gravitational waves must be added to the definitions of the multipole moments \eqref{zqm}, \eqref{zqm1}.
-In other words, the multipole moments in the radiative zone of the isolated system read \cite{bld3,bl,bks}
+where notations have been explained in section \ref{nac9h}.
+In the higher post-Newtonian approximations the multipole moments have contributions coming directly from the stress-energy tensor of gravitational field (Landau-Lifshitz pseudotensor) which have non-compact support.
+Therefore, the multipole moments are expressed by more complicated functionals \cite{lrb}.
+Radiative approximation of the {\it canonical} metric tensor reveals that contribution of the tails of gravitational waves must be added to the definitions of the multipole moments \eqref{zqm}, \eqref{zqm1} so that the multipole moments in the radiative zone of the isolated system read \citep{bld3,bl,bks}

-where $b$ is a normalization constant which value is supposed to be absorbed to the definition of origin of time scale in the radiative zone but this statement has not been checked so far.
+where $b$ is a normalization constant which value is supposed to be absorbed to the definition of the origin of time scale in the radiative zone but this statement has not been checked so far.

-\subsection{The Harmonic Coordinates}
+\subsection{The harmonic coordinates}

-Equation (\ref{gau}) holds in an arbitrary gauge imposed on the metric tensor.
-The harmonic gauge is defined by the condition
+Equation (\ref{gau1}) holds in an arbitrary gauge imposed on the metric tensor.
+The harmonic gauge is defined by the condition \citep{kopeikin_book}

-where $h\equiv h^\alpha_{\;\alpha}$.
-The gauge condition \eqref{gai} reduces the Einstein vacuum field equations to the wave equations on gravitational potentials $h^{\alpha\beta}$ (see equation \eqref{apo}).
-Harmonic coordinates $x^\alpha$ are defined as solutions of the homogeneous wave equation $\dAl x^\alpha=0$ up to the gauge functions $w^\alpha$.
+where $h\equiv h^\m_{\;\m}$.
+The gauge condition \eqref{gai} reduces the Einstein vacuum field equations to the wave equation \eqref{apo} for the gravitational potentials $h^{\alpha\beta}$.
+Harmonic coordinates $x^\alpha$ are defined as solutions of the homogeneous wave equation $\Box x^\alpha=0$ up to the gauge functions $w^\alpha$.
 In particular, the harmonic {\it canonical} coordinates are defined by the condition that all gauge functions $w_\alpha=0$.
-The {\it canonical} metric tensor \eqref{bm} -- \eqref{em} depends on only two sets of multipole moments \cite{thorne,bld1} which reflects existence of only two degrees of freedom of free (detached from matter) gravitational field in general relativity \cite{LL,mtw,wald}.
+The {\it canonical} metric tensor \eqref{bm} -- \eqref{em} depends on two sets of multipole moments \cite{thorne,bld1} which reflects the existence of only two degrees of freedom of a free (detached from matter) gravitational field in general relativity \cite{LL,mtw,wald}.
 At the same time one can obtain a generic expression for the harmonic metric tensor by making use of infinitesimal coordinate transformation from the \textit{canonical harmonic} coordinates $x^\alpha $ to arbitrary harmonic coordinates $x'^\alpha $ with the harmonic gauge functions $w^\alpha$ which satisfy to a homogeneous wave equation